 I’d walked past this little cottage on several occasions over many years, and had always noticed it.

 Now, it’s my first-ever ‘own home’ (though I prefer to think of it as ‘reciprocal belonging’ for a little while; or custodianship).
-I decided early on that when I’m not there I would like to share it and its stunning location with other writers, artists, walkers, dreamers at an affordable weekly rate.
+I decided early on that when I’m not there I would like to share it and its stunning location occasionally with other writers, artists, walkers, dreamers and similar romantics.
 I want others to have the opportunity to delight in the area as I do, and it’s also important to me that it contributes in some way to the hamlet and local economy.

 Although it’s fine as it is, gradually I’m making it into ‘my home’, and hopefully also more ecological in the long run.

-It’s small, but there are two double bedrooms up in the eves, and a separate barn with wood store and outhouse with washing machine.
+It’s small, but there are two double bedrooms up in the eaves, and a separate barn with wood store, and outhouse with washing machine.
 What really makes the house for me, apart from the forest and its silence punctuated by the gentle rural sounds of a small hamlet, is the conservatory with my writing desk which is light all day, and the patio which is a suntrap.
-There’s a little front garden and a private small rear garden.
+There’s a little front garden and a private small rear meadow-garden.
 The photos don’t do it justice.

-You need to know that I am deliberately keeping it both simple and low-tech as a retreat space with minimal distraction and as few electromagnetic interferences as possible: there is no phone or broadband, and no TV.
+I am deliberately keeping it both simple and low-tech as a retreat space with minimal distraction and as few electromagnetic interferences as possible: there is no phone or internet, no microwave, and no TV.
 (There is usually a mobile signal however.)

 There’s also no central heating (or any other heating beside the woodburner).
 Once it’s lit, the woodburner warms the whole cottage (wood provided).